anamiikajha/random_WisdomQuotes_generatorReact/README.md

 # wisdomQuotes

-Display a random wisdom or famous quote, by fetching data from quotable api.
+- Display a random wisdom or famous quote, by fetching data from  Quotable API.

+- Quotable API free, open source REST API that provides access to a collection of famous quotes.

 # Preview

 - Overview of wisdomQuotes